TheToriqul/TheToriqul/README.md

          height="45"
          width="45" /> I'm Mohammad Toriqul Islam</h1>

 <h3 align="justify">Welcome to my GitHub profile!
-I'm a highly motivated DevOps Engineer at PORIDHI.IO with a passion for leveraging technology to streamline development workflows and optimize system performance.
+I'm a highly motivated DevOps Engineer with a passion for leveraging technology to streamline development workflows and optimize system performance.
 Skilled in AWS, GCP, Azure, Docker, Kubernetes, Terraform, Python, Git & GitHub, CI/CD, and Linux, I'm committed to continuous learning and professional growth in the field of DevOps Engineering.</h3>

 ## About Me

-- 💼 **Current Position:** DevOps Engineer at PORIDHI.IO (DevOps Career Track 2)
+- 💼 **Current Position:** DevOps Engineer
 - 🎓 **Education:** BSc. in Computer Science & Engineering (In Progress)
 - 🌱 **Learning:** Currently engaged in a DevOps Engineering Career Track course, focusing on cloud computing, automation, CI/CD, and more.
 I'm also learning Docker, Kubernetes, Terraform, Golang, Azure, CI/CD, Security Monitoring & Best Practices.
 - 👯 **Collaboration:** I'm looking to collaborate on innovative open-source projects that leverage cutting-edge technologies to solve real-world problems and make a positive impact on society.
 Whether it's developing scalable solutions, contributing to open-source initiatives, or exploring emerging trends, I'm eager to collaborate with like-minded individuals and teams to create something truly remarkable.